 Please note that the above rights are not absolute and we may be entitled to refuse requests where exceptions apply.

-When considering your personal data, students should ensure that the information that you have provided to the University remains accurate and up-to-date.
+When considering your personal data, students should ensure the information provided to the University remains accurate and up to date.

 You should inform the University as soon as possible if details, such as your address, change.